metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 .. autoclass:: metatrain.utils.abc.TrainerInterface
     :members:

-Defining a new model can then be done as like this;
+Defining a new trainer can then be done as like this;

 .. code-block:: python